JetBrains-Research/DeepBugsPlugin/README.md

 ## Getting started
 Code inspections in the plugins detect several types of bugs, including incorrect function arguments, incorrect comparison, and others, based on code semantics.

-If the plugin provides too many false positives for your code, you can increase any specific threshold manually in __Preferences / Settings__ under __Tools | DeepBugs for Python/DeepBugs for JavaScript__
+If the plugin provides some warnings that you consider as a false positives, you can disable check on any particular piece of code with a quick-fix.

-To fall back to original precalculated values, you can use the __Default__ and __Default All__ buttons.
+All the ignored expressions can be reset in __Preferences / Settings__ under __Tools | DeepBugs for Python/DeepBugs for JavaScript__.

 ## Supported code inspections
 ### Incorrect binary operator